-One Medical is proud to have about 35 NPs (and counting!) practicing in our offices throughout the country.
+One Medical is proud to have many NPs practicing in our offices throughout the country.
 They are an integral part of our medical staff, and yet many patients are confused about the services NPs are able to offer.

 We’d like to make things a little less mysterious, so here are answers to five common questions about NPs, with insights from some of our very own team members.

 Just as you might consult an MD or a physician assistant (PA) for any number of reasons, you can see an NP for just about any issue that falls under the umbrella of primary care.
 NPs are trained in all aspects of primary care, including diagnosis, treatment, prevention, education, and medication prescription and management.
 Although NPs can practice independently, the NPs at One Medical work in collaboration with each other as well as the MDs and PAs who comprise our clinical teams.

 Incidentally, many NPs also come to the profession after working in other disciplines, which often gives them a unique perspective on patient care.
 One Medical’s Kristen Nelson, FNP, for example, built wells in the Peace Corps and championed international public health-focused grants before going to nursing school.
 “That background gives me a different set of skills I often apply in my work as an NP,” she says.